MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 ### NIC drivers

-For more information about compiling a NIC driver with the NetAdapterCx, see [Porting NDIS miniport drivers to NetAdapter Class Extension (Compilation settings)](../netcx/porting-ndis-to-netadapter-cx.md#compilation-settings).
+For more information about compiling a NIC driver with the NetAdapterCx, see [Porting NDIS miniport drivers to NetAdapterCx (Compilation settings)](../netcx/porting-ndis-miniport-drivers-to-netadaptercx.md#compilation-settings).

 ### Miniport, protocol, and filter drivers